 The Ranch Roping Cowboy Saddle by Hilason is made with high-quality genuine leather.
 This saddle is made for hard work.
 The saddle is created with an extra-strong tree designed to stand up to daily ranch work and the impact that saddles take when being used for roping calves and livestock.

-The tree for this saddle is designed to last under the added pressure created from roping.
-The double rawhide wrapped tree is one of the strongest on the market.
+The tree for this saddle is designed to last under the added pressure created by roping.
+The double rawhide-wrapped tree is one of the strongest on the market.
 Hilason roping saddle comes with a five-year warranty against damages that reduce the structural soundness of the tree.

 Pros